Blood drive held for Louisiana State Trooper battling rare type of cancer

 BOSSIER CITY, La.
-(KTAL/KMSS) – A blood drive is held for a Louisiana State Police trooper battling a rare form of cancer.
+(KTAL/KMSS) – A blood drive was held Monday for a Louisiana State Police trooper battling a rare form of cancer.

 Life Share Blood Centers hosted the blood drive for Trooper Brandon Salmon at the Bossier Parish Sheriff’s sub-station on Viking Drive.